There are two kinds of Thief2 object: normal objects and AI meshes.

 An object consists of a .bin file and one or more textures.
 AIs should also come with a .cal file.
 NewDark can handle a variety of texture extensions: .dds, .png, .tga, .bmp, .pcx, .gif and .cel.
 It’s unlikely you’ll ever see .bmp textures. .pcx is quite rare because .gif is better, and I’ve never seen a .cel texture.

 For a normal object, the .bin file needs to be extracted to your obj folder, and the textures to objtxt16.
 Where should the obj folder be?
 By default it should be Thief2\obj.
-If you’re using NewDark’s built in FM loader (FMSel), or NewDarkLoader, it is Thief2FMs\[fm name]\obj.
+If you’re using NewDark’s built in FM loader (FMSel), or NewDarkLoader or AngelLoader, it is Thief2FMs\[fm name]\obj.

 If the object is an AI (or a rope) it’s similar, but it’s ‘mesh’ instead of obj.